Avezzano: Commerce

 Commerce plays a very important role for the city in retail trade, digital service industries and traditional service industries.
 Large commercial areas are located on the Tiburtina Valeria street, between Roma street and Cappelle dei Marsi and along XX Settembre street, just outside the city.
 The so-called "natural shopping center" consists of the activities in the city center.

 Tourism

-Near Avezzano there are parks, valleys, cities and the natural environment of the Abruzzi mountains: National Park of Abruzzo, Lazio and Molise, Sirente-Velino Regional Park, Fucino plain, Mount Velino, Ovindoli, Tagliacozzo, Giovenco valley, Roveto valley and Cavaliere plain.
+Near Avezzano there are parks, valleys, cities and the natural environment of the Abruzzi mountains: National Park of Abruzzo, Lazio and Molise, Sirente-Velino Regional Park, Fucino plain, Monte Velino, Ovindoli, Tagliacozzo, Giovenco valley, Roveto valley and Cavaliere plain.

 Sports

-The football squad is Avezzano Calcio who play at the Stadio dei Marsi.
+The football squad is Avezzano Calcio who play at the Stadio dei Marsi-Sandro Cimarra.

 The rugby team is Avezzano Rugby.
+The athletics stadium is the Stadio dei Pini.